-System Cost Platform Pros Cons Why to choose OSC RADIATOR From ~£1,000 Linux Windows Integrates with a wide range of authentication backends, including AD, LDAP, Kerberos, and multiple flavours of SQL.
-Supports all EAP flavours commonly used for user authentication in govroam (EAP-PEAP, EAP-TTLS-MSCHAPv2).
+System Cost Platform Pros Cons Why to choose IOSC RADIATOR I Linux Windows Integrates with a wide range of authentication backends, including AD, LDAP, Kerberos, and multiple flavours of SQL.
+Supports all EAP flavours commonly used for user authentication in govroam (EAP-PEAP, EAP-TLS, EAP-TTLS-PAP, EAP-TTLS-MSCHAPv2).
 Flexible configuration language for defining complex policies.
 Supports RadSec natively.
 A pair of RADIUS servers is usually sufficient for govroam deployments.
-Fully supported product - a range of support options are available Written in PERL so when your configuration get large and complex the server will get slower.
-Its extreme flexibility means that RADIATOR is a good fit for most govroam sites.
-The upshot of its popularity is that there are many technical guides already published which take some of the edge of the sharp learning curve and it is provided with a 'goodies' directory containing many recipes ready for use or to start off with.
-If you need a flexible RADIUS server, and have the in house expertise to configure it, RADIATOR is a good choice RADIATOR is written in PERL and can be run on Windows servers (with a prerequisite PERL interpreter installed) which would suit if you're primarily a Windows shop Cisco ACS/ISE From ~£1,000 Appliance Doesn't support Status Server An obvious choice if site already makes heavy use of Cisco wireless.
-Aruba Clearpass From ~£4,000 Appliance VM FreeRADIUS under the bonnet with a GUI front end An obvious choice if site already makes heavy use of Aruba wireless
+Fully supported product - a range of support options are available Written in PERL so when your configuration get large and complex the server will get It's extreme flexibility means that RADIATOR is a good fit for most govroam sites.
+The upshot of it's popularity is that there are many technical guides already published which take some of the edge of the sharp learning curve and it is provided with a 'goodies' directory containing many recipes ready for use or to start off with.
+If you need a flexible RADIUS server, and have the in house expertise to configure it, RADIATOR is a good choice RADIATOR is written in PERL and can be run on Windows servers (with a prerequisite PERL interpreter installed) which would suit if you're primarily a Windows shop IL ICCO AL SAISE From ~£1,000 Appliance Doesn't support Status Server An obvious choice if site already makes heavy use of Cisco wireless.